 Date:

-To the legally responsible individual of,
+To the legally responsible individual of [Student/Child's Name],

-The purpose of this letter is to inform you that in review of your student/child immunization record we have noticed that we did not receive all or some of the required immunization records for school/early childhood program entry.
+The purpose of this letter is to inform you that, in reviewing your student/child's immunization record, we have noticed that we did not receive all or some of the required immunization records for school/early childhood program entry.
 This information is required by the Utah Statutory Code 53G-9-302.
 Therefore, we have placed your student/child on a conditional enrollment status in accordance with Utah Statutory Code 53G-9-308.
-This means that you have 30 calendar days to bring proof of immunizations, an exemption form, or proof of immunity from diseases that vaccines are required for to the school/early childhood program your student/child attends.
-Please provide this information to us by
+This means that you have 30 calendar days to bring proof of immunizations, an exemption form, or proof of immunity against the diseases for measles, mumps, rubella (MMR), hepatitis A, or chickenpox.
+If your child previously contracted the disease, you need to provide us with the necessary immunity documents, including the results of serological/titer testing and a written statement signed by a healthcare provider confirming that.
+Please provide this information to us by [deadline date] Your student/child is allowed to attend school/early childhood program during the 30-calendar-day conditional enrollment period.

-Your child is missing the following immunization (s):
+Your child is missing the following immunization(s):

-□ DTaP (Diphtheria, Tetanus, acellular Pertussis)
+- DTaP (Diphtheria, Tetanus, acellular Pertussis)

-□ Tdap
+- In Tdap

-□ Polio
+- D Polio

-□ MMR (Measles, Mumps, Rubella)
+- D MMR (Measles, Mumps, Rubella)

-□ Hepatitis A
+- Hepatitis A

-□ Hepatitis B
+- Hepatitis B

-□ Haemophilus influenzae type b (Hib)
+- □ Haemophilus influenzae type b (Hib)

-□ Varicella (chickenpox)
+- Varicella (chickenpox)

-□ Pneumococcal Conjugate (PCV)
+- Pneumococcal Conjugate (PCV)

-□ Meningococcal Conjugate
+- Meningococcal Conjugate

-□ No immunization record
+- □ No immunization record

 Possible places to take your child to receive the missing required immunization (s): his/her healthcare provider, your local health department immunization clinic, or your local pharmacy.

-If you want to obtain a vaccination exemption form, you must either complete the on-line Utah exemption module at immunize.utah.gov and print the vaccination exemption form after completion, or visit your local health department to obtain an exemption form for your child.
-You may have to pay a fee, if you choose to complete the exemption form in person from a local head department.
+If you want to obtain a vaccination exemption form, you must either complete the on-line Utah exemption module at immunize.utah.gov to print the vaccination exemption form for your child, or visit your local health department to obtain an exemption form.
+If you choose to complete the exemption form in person from a local health department, you may have to pay a fee.
 A copy of the exemption form must be presented to the school/early childhood program.
 For a medical exemption from vaccination, you must present to the school a completed vaccination exemption form and a written notice signed by a licensed healthcare provider stating that due to the physical condition of the student, administration of the vaccine would endanger the student's life or health.

-If your child has immunity against the disease for which the vaccination is required because your child previously contracted the disease, you need to provide the school/daycare a document from a healthcare provider verifying that.
+If your child has immunity against the diseases for measles, mumps, rubella (MMR), hepatitis A, or chickenpox because they previously contracted the disease, you need to provide us with the necessary immunity documents, including the results of serological/titer testing and a written statement signed by a healthcare provider confirming that.

 If we don't receive the above information from you by the date indicated previously, we will be forced to exclude your child from attendance in school/early childhood program under the Utah Statutory Code 53G-9-308.

-If you have any questions or concerns, please contact us at (TELEPHONE NUMBER).
+If you have any questions or concerns, please contact us at [Telephone Number].

 Sincerely,

-Name
+[Name]

-Title (Principal/director/Nurse/secretary designated by the school or early childhood program Principal/director)
+Title (Principal/Director/Nurse/Secretary designated by the school or early childhood program)